Fed officials defend latest easing measure

 WASHINGTON Two top Federal Reserve officials on Monday defended the U.S. central bank's most recent effort to boost growth, and one suggested further steps may be justified.

-The Fed last week announced it would weight its $2.85 trillion (1.83 trillion pounds) portfolio more heavily with longer term securities in an effort to drive borrowing costs lower, warning of "significant" downside risks to the economy,
+The Fed last week, warning of "significant" downside risks to the economy, announced it would weight its $2.85 trillion (1.84 trillion pound) portfolio more heavily with longer term securities in an effort to drive borrowing costs lower.

 "Additional policy accommodation is warranted under present circumstances," Raskin said at an event sponsored by the University of Maryland's Smith School of Business.